acltabontabon/openwealth-spring-boot-starter/README.md

 >
 > For more information about OpenWealth, visit their [official website](https://openwealth.ch).

+> 🚧 **Under Construction!** 🚧
+>
+> Heads up!
+This project is a living work-in-progress 🛠️.
+Things might break, move, or spontaneously transform (like a caterpillar turning into a butterfly).
+>
+> Want to join the fun?
+Fork it, star it, or just hang out in the issue tracker.
+Your ideas are welcome, even if they're a bit wild!

 # Features

 - Fully compatible with OpenWealth API v2
+  - Customer Management API v2.0.6
 - Supports both synchronous and asynchronous requests
 - Provides a Fluent API for seamless integration with OpenWealth backend services